 - 58% of young adults newly infected with HIV are women

 - In the last three years, four countries have removed criminal laws against gays and lesbians: Mozambique, Seychelles, Nauru and Belize

-- 40% of women in South Africa will be raped
+- 40% of women in South Africa will be raped in their lifetime

 - Feminist ‘right to pee’ movements are challenging the lack of public toilets for women in many countries

 - A woman is murdered by her intimate partner every 3 days in France and Japan, and every 30 hours in Argentina

 - In 2008 Rwanda was the first country to elect a majority-women government (56%)

 - The rate of breast cancer in North America is almost double that of Africa

 - At current rates, boys and girls around the world will have equal access to education by about 2030

 - Maternal mortality is decreasing in most developed countries except in the USA where it’s increasing, especially for Black women